ctalandi/SEDNA/README.md

 ### SOURCE CODE :
    * The ocean/sea ice model: <br>
 	** The code source relies on the official NEMO release 4.0.5.
-Information can be found [there](https://forge.ipsl.jussieu.fr/nemo/chrome/site/doc/NEMO/guide/html/guide.html).
+Information can be found [there](https://forge.ipsl.jussieu.fr/nemo/chrome/site/doc/NEMO/guide/html/guide.html).<br>
-	*** The specific code source changes associated to this experiment are in the [MY_SRC](./NEMOGCM/cfgs/SEDNA-DELTA/MY_SRC) directory.
-The [arch](./NEMOGCM/arch) list the computing architecture file used to compile this configuration over the TGCC Rome partition.
+	** The specific code source changes associated to this experiment are in the [MY_SRC](./NEMOGCM/cfgs/SEDNA-DELTA/MY_SRC) directory.
+The [arch](./NEMOGCM/arch) list the computing architecture file used to compile this configuration on the TGCC Rome partition.
    * The XIOS libray to perform outputs:<br>
 	** Outputs have been realised in using the XIOS 2.5 library; the revision 1920 has been downloaded and compiled.
 Few hard coded modifications were required to be able to run this configuration.
 More information there [XIOS](https://forge.ipsl.jussieu.fr/nemo/chrome/site/doc/NEMO/guide/html/install.html#extract-and-install-xios).